 -

-Please refer to the following links for more information and detailed installation instructions: Arch, Ubuntu.
+Please refer to the Installation wiki page for more information and detailed installation instructions.

 Building from Source

-CAVEAT: Purr Data is a big package with many parts and many dependencies, building it from source can take a long time, even on modern hardware.
-So please be patient! :) If you can’t wait, though, there’s also a minimal, vanilla-like build available, see Purr Data “Light” below.
+Purr Data is a big package with many parts and many dependencies, building it from source can take a long time, even on modern hardware.
+So please be patient! :)

 To build Purr Data from source, you’ll have to clone the git repository as follows: